zorglub42/tools/rpi/lcd-sparkfun/readme.md

     * clear LCD display
     * example: lcdclear
   * lcdprint
-    * display a text at specified line and col, line in 0-1, col in 0-16
+    * display a text at specified line and col, line in 0-1, col in 0-16.
+Text can be received as parameter or read stdin
-    * example: lcdprint 0 0 hello world;lcdprint 1 0 RPI Powaaaaa!
+    * example 1: lcdprint 0 0 hello world;lcdprint 1 0 RPI Powaaaaa!
+    * example 2: echo "Hello world" |lcdprint 0 0
   * lcdbacklight
     * clange LCD display backlight luminosity.
 Luminosity in 0-255
     * example: lcdbacklight 42